smaurice101/readthedocs/docs/source/rtms.rst

    :scale: 70%

-The scoring and classification of messages, in accordance with Mitre Att&ck framework, can offer organizations around the world invaluable insights into their organizations that can help them to:
+**The RTMS scoring and classification of messages, in accordance with Mitre Att&ck framework, can offer organizations around the world invaluable insights into their organizations that can help them to:**

- - determine gaps in deployed security solutions in their enterprise,
+ - **determine gaps in deployed security solutions in their enterprise,**
- -	for security policy implementation
+ -	**for security policy implementation**
- -	for threat modeling.
+ -	**for threat modeling**

-TML/RTMS with Mitre integration is a truly unique and powerful technological approach, in real-time, to give organizations faster identifications of developing threats, but also offering invaluable guidance to fortify their security processes and technologies that aligns with a global standard like Mitre Att&ck.
+TML/RTMS with Mitre integration is a truly unique and powerful technological approach, in real-time, to give organizations **faster identifications of developing threats, but also offering invaluable guidance to fortify their security processes and technologies** that aligns with a global standard like Mitre Att&ck.

 Summary
 ----------